fopina/myownmocker/README.md

 ## Setting up your own copy of MOM

-Using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command), setting your own copy is as easy as:
+Using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command), setting up your own copy is as easy as:

     $ git clone https://github.com/fopina/myownmocker
     Cloning into 'myownmocker'...